Deployment Guide

 - python generate_openclaw_attack_mix.py --stats

-- python evaluate.py --labeled data/openclaw/replay/labeled/attack_mix.json --mode benchmark
+- python evaluate_openclaw.py --labeled data/openclaw/replay/labeled/attack_mix.json --unlabeled data/openclaw/replay/unlabeled/attack_mix.json --mode benchmark

 artifacts: